tr-igem/esmuflily/docs/internals.md

     Like `(ekm:asst)` but for the GROB properties `style`, `duration-log`, and `Stem.direction`, or for LOG or DIR if true.
-    If GROB is not a grob it must be a style, and LOG and DIR must be true.
+    If GROB is not a grob it must be a style, and LOG and DIR must be true values.

 *   (ekm:asslim TYPE STYLE SIZE DIR)